 Emotionally Detaching From Someone

-Learning how to emotionally detach takes a lot of forethought.
+It takes lot of forethought to practice emotional detachment.
 You need to analyze the situation and pinpoint why you need to detach in the first place.
 What is it that you can’t handle anymore?
 Do you seem to attract the same sort of unhealthy people?
 Is it you, or is it them that needs a change?

 Once you know, you can stop providing the things that are wearing you down the most and slowly detach.

-The people who love you and care about you can help you move past this, so you can process your own emotions, look after your mental health, well-being and detach from the person who is causing you pain.
+The people who love you and care about you can help you move past this, so you can process your own emotions, look after your well-being, and detach from the person who is causing you pain.

 Your mental health is vital, and when you detach from someone, they tend to project their negative feelings onto you and try to make you feel guilty.
 This is especially true of toxic people and narcissists.